Quantum field theory over F_q: Kontsevich's Conjecture

 \subsection{Methods}

 Our main method is Prop.\ \ref{prop1} applied to Thm.\ \ref{thm1}.
 Identities (1) and (2) of Prop.\ \ref{prop1} have been implemented by J.R.
 Stembridge in a nice Maple worksheet which is available on his homepage.
 Stembridge's algorithm tries to partially eliminate variables and expand products in a balanced way (not to generate too large expressions).
 But, actually, it turned out to be more efficient to completely eliminate variables and expand all products once the sequence of variables is chosen in an efficient way.
-Thm.\ \ref{thm1} reflects this strategy by providing concise formulae for completely eliminating variables that are attached to a vertex (and a triangle).
+Thm.\ \ref{thm1} reflects this strategy by providing concise formulas for completely eliminating variables that are attached to a vertex (and a triangle).
 A good sequence of variables will be a sequence that tries to complete vertices or cycles.
-Such a sequence is related to \cite{BROW} by providing a small 'vertex-width'.
-So, in fact, the author modified Stembridge's algorithms to work in a less intelligent way. \begin{method} Choose a sequence of edges $1,2,\ldots,n$ such that every sub-sequence $1,2,\ldots,k$ contains as many complete vertices and cycles as possible.
+Such a sequence is related to \cite{BROW} by providing a small 'vertex-width'. \begin{method} Choose a sequence of edges $1,2,\ldots,n$ such that every sub-sequence $1,2,\ldots,k$ contains as many complete vertices and cycles as possible.
 Start from Thm.\ \ref{thm1} (if possible).
 Pick the next variable in the sequence that can be eliminated completely (if any) and apply Prop.\ \ref{prop1} (2).
 Factor all polynomials.
 Expand all products by Prop.\ \ref{prop1} (1).
 Continue until no more variables can be eliminated completely (because no variable is linear in all polynomials).

 Next, apply the above algorithm to each summand.
 Continue until Prop.\ \ref{prop1} (2) can no longer be applied (because no variable is linear in any polynomial).

 Finally (if necessary), try to use Prop.\ \ref{prop1} (3) to modify a polynomial in such a way that it becomes linear in (at least) one variable.
 If successful continue with the previous steps. \end{method} In most cases (depending on the chosen sequence of variables) graphs with up to 14 edges reduce completely and the above method provides a polynomial in $q$.
 Occasionally one may have to stop the algorithm because it becomes too time-consuming.
 This depends on Maple's ability to factorize polynomials and to handle large expressions.